What is beer and what beer do we stock?

 IPA:

-In the UK, you can find a wide variety of IPA styles, each offering unique flavors and characteristics.
+In the UK, you can find a wide variety of IPA styles, each offering unique flavours and characteristics.
 Here are some of the most popular types:

 English IPA: This is the traditional style, characterized by a balanced malt profile with earthy and floral hop notes.
 It’s usually less hoppy and bitter compared to its American counterparts.

-American IPA: Known for its bold hop flavors, often with citrus, pine, and resinous notes.
+American IPA: Known for its bold hop flavours, often with citrus, pine, and resinous notes.
 These IPAs tend to be more bitter and have a higher alcohol content.

-New England IPA (NEIPA): Also known as Hazy IPA, this style is famous for its juicy, tropical fruit flavors and hazy appearance.
+New England IPA (NEIPA): Also known as Hazy IPA, this style is famous for its juicy, tropical fruit flavours and hazy appearance.
 It has a softer mouthfeel and less bitterness.

-West Coast IPA: This style is hop-forward with strong pine and citrus flavors.
+West Coast IPA: This style is hop-forward with strong pine and citrus flavours.
 It is clear, crisp, and typically more bitter than NEIPAs.

 Double or Imperial IPA: These are stronger versions of IPAs, with higher alcohol content and intense hop bitterness.
-They often have complex flavors with a balance of malt sweetness.
+They often have complex flavours with a balance of malt sweetness.

 Session IPA: A lighter version of IPA with lower alcohol content, making it more drinkable while still retaining the hop character.